imixs/imixs-workflow/src/site/markdown/engine/plugins/ruleplugin.md

 ###followUp
-If the script set the variable 'followUp' the follow-up behavior of the current ActivityEntity will be updated.
-The value of the variable 'followUp' defines the next activity which will be processed by the WorkflowManager after the current activity is completed.
-This is the recommended way to define a rule triggering different activities depending on the values of the current workitem.
+If the script sets the variable 'followUp' an optional workflow event can be triggered.
+The value of the variable 'followUp' defines the next workflow event which will be processed by the WorkflowManager after the current activity is completed.
+This is the recommended way to trigger different activities depending on a business rule.
 See the following example:

 	 var followUp=null;
 	 if (budget[0]>10000)